WRDS, CRSP, and Compustat

 Before we move on to other data sources, let us look at some descriptive statistics of the CRSP sample, which is our main source for stock returns.

 Figure 1 shows the monthly number of securities by listing exchange over time.
 NYSE has the longest history in the data, but NASDAQ lists a considerably large number of stocks.
 The number of stocks listed on AMEX decreased steadily over the last couple of decades.
-By the end of 2021, there were 2,779 stocks with a primary listing on NASDAQ, 1,395 on NYSE, 145 on AMEX, and only one belonged to the other category.
+By the end of 2023, there were 2565 stocks with a primary listing on NASDAQ, 1287 on NYSE, and 168 on AMEX.

 crsp_monthly |>